CMHAAorg/cmhaa-website/site/content/_index.md

   - type: spotlight_image_content
     image: img/ourvision.jpg
     title1: Our vision
-    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma.
+    content1: Our vision is for every Australian workplace to be a mentally healthy workplace, where businesses encourage people's mental wellness, and conversations about mental health are a part of people's working day.
     title2: Our mission
-    content2: To drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
+    content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based guidance and insights.
   - card_image_3: img/drivelastingchange.png
     card_description_2: To openly share our knowledge and resources to educate, equip and support our fellow business leaders to take action on mental